softwaresecured/mitmws-updates/README.md

 # WsProxy Updates
-This repository is a collection of scripts and payloads for the WsProxy pentesting proxy.
+This repository is a collection of updates for Wsproxy's payloads and detection rules.
+Supplemental scripts are provided for upgrade scripts, event scripts, variables and http handlers but they're currently not automatically installed.

 # Update types:
+- DAST rules ( passive / active )
+- Payloads

+# Supplemental content:
 - Script variables
 - HTTP / Websocket endpoints
 - Websocket upgrade HTTP request
-- DAST rules ( passive / active )
-- Payloads
+- Event scripts